 Amanda Gonzales, Senior Seacrest Teaching Fellow and associate professor of practice in accountancy

-Serving as a fellow since 2019, Gonzales plans to continue investigating how to improve team dynamics and submit an article for an education journal with Steven Cain, senior instructional designer of the Teaching and Learning Center, about their findings.
+Serving as a fellow since 2019, Gonzales plans to continue investigating how to improve team dynamics and submit an article for an education journal with Steven Cain, about their findings.
 She said, “Group work is also a passion of Steven’s, so we’ve joined forces to write this paper and present at a national teaching conference next summer.
 He adds great insights from his background in pedagogy and higher education.”

 Her previous work as a fellow explored having students develop and utilize a team charter.
 The charter, which students create, serves as a document team members use to specify objectives, roles, norms and processes.